awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`ElapsedTimeInSeconds`**
 Optional
-The amount of time an in\-progress restore has been running, or the amount of time it took a completed restore to finish\.
+The amount of time an in\-progress restore has been running or the amount of time it took a completed restore to finish\.
 This field is only updated when you restore to DC2 and DS2 node types\.
 **Type:** Number